-The Paris Museum of Eroticism's closing-down sale brought in almost half a million euros on Sunday, around three times
+The Paris Museum of Eroticism's closing-down sale brought in almost half a million euros on Sunday, around three times the pre-sale estimate.

 Everything from a forest of phalluses to South American objects based on female genitalia, to a Thai pipe shaped like a reclining male member went under the hammer.
-The auction also included many drawings and photographs from late 19th-century Belle
+The auction also included many drawings and photographs from late 19th-century

-Epoque Paris, when the city was seen as the world capital of pleasure.
+Belle Epoque Paris, when the city was seen as the world capital of pleasure.

 One of the highlights of the sale was an imposing modern steel sculpture showing a woman having sex with a robot.
 It went for over 38,000 euros.